vman/SPFx-Library-Service-Scopes/README.md

-SPFx Library components using Serice Scopes to instantiate MSGraphClient
+SPFx Library components using Service Scopes to instantiate MSGraphClient